FAQ

 Multiple Myeloma

-Protein needs can39;t be determined by proteinuria alone.
+Protein needs can't be determined by proteinuria alone.
 See your doctor for advice.
 If you have proteinuria, a moderate protein intake (0.8-1.0 g/kg per day) is usually recommended.

 -